 2. I see that contact-form-7 natively supports ReallySimpleCaptcha - but this is only if that plugin is activated.
 It looks as though your suggested fix will result in an error message being thrown: https://github.com/cuny-academic-commons/cac/blob/master/wp-content/plugins/contact-form-7/modules/captcha.php#L18 This is pretty unappealing.
 Can you look into either (a) force-activating the plugin when contact-form-7 is active, or (b) abstracting the necessary captcha-generation logic out of the other plugin so that the other plugin is not required?

-#7 Updated by Daniel Jones almost 5 years ago
+#7 Updated by Daniel Jones over 5 years ago

 Yes I realized right after I pushed that bp-nelo was probably not the right place, but wasn't sure where that'd be.
 Thanks for pointing me in the right direction!